Archana-Ragu/lets-upgrade-task/README.md

 # lets-upgrade
-lets- upgrade is the platform to learn daily
+lets-upgrade is the platform to learn daily.
 - unlock your computational potential.
 * start with an overview.